m-ld/m-ld-security-spec/design/suac.md

 Further, we can minimise or remove the risk of voided transactions by means of a two-phase agreement.
 This corresponds to a pessimistic lock:

-1. A _lock record_ is added to the dataset by agreement.
+1. A _lock record_ is added to the domain by agreement.
 The lock record identifies a user, and the data that it is locking.
 A lock record is itself an agreement definition.
 2. Any change to the identified data then requires the agreement of the lock, which is to say the change has been made by the identified user; the user may also choose to release the lock.

 With this method it is straightforward for a participant to check whether they currently own the lock, and if they do, their transaction will never be voided.